cs-cortes/data-analysis-portfolio/projects/README.md

 * Segment customers based on their total spending.
 * Identify the products generating the highest revenue.
 * Analyze product performance within each category.
-* Calculate key sales metrics such as total orders, total revenue, and average order value.
 * Apply SQL techniques to extract and transform information from a relational database.
 * Present the main findings using clear and reproducible analysis.

 ## Dataset

-The project uses the **Online Shop 2024** dataset, a relational e-commerce dataset designed to simulate an online shopping business.
+The project uses the **Online Shop 2024** dataset by Martha Dimgba, a relational e-commerce dataset designed to simulate an online shopping business.

 The database contains eight related tables: